 Casting is an immobilisation procedure that is often applied for closed, reduced or non-displaced fractures (1).
 Immobilisation is useful for various reasons: it keeps the bone in the right position, protects the surrounding structures from injury and reduces pain.
 However, if additional swelling is expected, which is the case for all fractures less than 2 to 3 days old, splinting is the preferred method to provide immobilisation.
 Some fractures require acute casting, despite the risk of additional swelling.
 Examples for which acute casting might be necessary include some fractures with strong muscle forces across the broken bone, e.g. a tibia fracture with contraction of the quadriceps muscle, or some fractures with dislocation, e.g. a displaced wrist fracture.
 In this case, the cast should be split and wrapped with an elastic band for the first few days.
 If significant swelling is present, there is a risk that the cast might become too loose.
 For this reason, splinting is also preferred in these cases (2).

 Although casting is sometimes inevitable, it does come with some risks.
 Complications due to immobilisation include joint stiffness, disuse syndrome, muscle atrophy and thrombosis.
-Secondly, there are complications that are specific for traditional casts.
+Secondly, some complications are specific to traditional casts.
 The most important ones are a compromised blood supply (if the cast is applied too tightly or it becomes too tight as a result of swelling), compression neuropathy and acute compartment syndrome (1).
 These complications will be discussed further in this article.

 In like manner, compression due to an excessively tight applied cast can also lead to compression neuropathy.
 When ischemia occurs, nerve conduction will be slowed and will eventually be blocked entirely.
 Symptoms comprise pain and weakness.
 Of course, the specific symptoms depend on the nerve that is being compressed, e.g. a peroneal nerve compression can cause an acute foot drop (4).